mosa/MOSA-Project/Source/Docs/tool-launcher-console.rst

 Command Line Options
 --------------------

 See the :doc:`command line arguments<command-line-arguments>` for a list of available options.

 Here are the most common options available:

+`-autostart-off`
+	Does not immediate start the compiler